Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Again, it's not hard to imagine a situation where the underlying implementation can change in way that breaks this test.
 For example, we may decide to optimize the behavior slightly by not uploading the documents straight away, but instead keeping them in memory and sending in batches using `UploadManyFilesAsync()`.

 An experienced mocking practitioner might argue that some of these shortcomings can be mitigated if we configure our mocks to be less strict.
-In this instance, we can modify the test so it expects a call to any of the upload methods rather than a specific one, while also not checking the parameters at all:
+In this instance, we can modify the test so that it expects a call to any of the upload methods rather than a specific one, while also not checking the parameters at all:

 ```csharp
 [Fact]